Embed This Data

 - 2.4% growth

 - Inflation (CPI):

 - FDI Inflow:

-After Slovakia gained independence in 1993, market reforms made it one of Europe’s most attractive destinations for capital.
-Slovakia entered the European Union in 2004 and has been part of the eurozone since 2009.
-Andrej Kiska was elected president in 2014 and reappointed Robert Fico, who had been serving since 2012, as prime minister.
-Fico has enacted new measures aimed at reducing tax evasion and fraud.
-In 2014, there were divisions within the government about the role of NATO and the correct response to the crisis in Ukraine.
+After Slovakia gained independence in 1993, market reforms made it one of Europe’s rising economic stars, but progress has slowed.
+The country entered the European Union in 2004 and has been part of the eurozone since 2009.
+Andrej Kiska was elected president in 2014 and reappointed Prime Minister Robert Fico, who had been serving since 2012.
+Slovakia hopes to be part of the proposed Eastring pipeline, which will transit across Slovakia, Hungary, and Romania, linking central Europe with southwestern Europe.
+There are divisions within the government about the role of NATO and the EU with regard to Russia and the appropriate response to the crisis in Ukraine.

 Corruption is significant, notably in public procurement and the health care sector.
 Many state-owned companies do not publish even basic information.
 The constitution provides for an independent judiciary, but despite some reforms, the court system continues to suffer from corruption, intimidation of judges, and a significant backlog of cases.
 Secured interests in property and contractual rights are recognized and enforced.

 The top individual income tax rate is 25 percent, and the top corporate tax rate is 22 percent.
 Other taxes include a value-added tax and a property tax.
 The overall tax burden equals 29.6 percent of total domestic income.
 Government spending has risen and amounts to 41 percent of GDP, and the budget balance remains in deficit.
 Public debt equals about 55 percent of total domestic output.